rayanebelguebli/InternshipProject/Report/Rayane/Report.md

     Limble is distinguished by its user-friendly interface and advanced asset management features, such as equipment hierarchy modelling, warranty management and replacement planning.

-    It also incorporates predictive maintenance and performance dashboard capabilities to help users anticipate breakdowns and make informed decisions to optimise maintenance. [source(04/2024)](https://limblecmms.com/)
+    It also incorporates predictive maintenance and performance dashboard capabilities to help users anticipate breakdowns and make informed decisions to optimise maintenance.
+[Last access 2024/04](https://limblecmms.com/)

     ![dashboard](./l1.png)